 How long is this training?

-This is a two full day training or 16 hrs.
+This is a three day training or 24 hrs.
 You must complete all hours to receive a certificate of completion.

 Where does this take place?